Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 This graph helps us visualize skew a little better than the histogram.
 We used an _alpha_ argument to make the graphs transparent.
 It is much easier to see that 2024 skews to the right more than 2022 or 2023.

 How can we interpret the data under curve at a certain point?
 You can approximate it fairly easily.
-There are multiple methods to do this and you don't necessarily have to integrate.
+There are multiple methods to do this and you don't necessarily have to integrate on the data.
 However, if you did have to use an integral R can help there too.
 Keep in mind that if you are actually doing calculus working for a club on the business side you are probably doing something wrong.
+In fact, if you are using calculus at all you are probably doing something wrong.
+Take a step back.

 You can use the density function to help you understand what is going on with these curves.